KennethWussmann/lamDB/README.md

 ### Is it production-ready?

 If you keep the limitations in mind, yes.
-LamDB uses Prisma, Litestream and AWS - software that is already very well production ready and battle tested.
+LamDB uses Prisma and AWS - software that is already very well production ready and battle tested.
 LamDB is actually only some glue code with little caching and retry logic.

 ### How does auto-scaling work?